|| FAMILY HISTORY: HOME, SITE MAP, LINKS || BLILEY NETWORK: SITE MAP , SEARCH ||

 He was known to his friends as "Dawson".
 His parents called him by his middle name to distinguish him from his father was also a Frank.

-This photo still hangs in the main hallway of the Bliley Electric Company which he founded in 1930.
+This photo still hangs in the main hallway of the Bliley Electric Technologies which he founded in 1930 as the Bliley Electric Company.

 More information on my his life's work can be found on the Bliley Electric History Site.